UPC-MAI-GitHub/MAI-Obsidian/Introduction to Agents and MAS.md

 ![[Lect01-Intro_to_Agents (1).pdf]]

 ## Notes
-- Trends in computer science
+### Main trends ins Computer Science
-	- *Ubiquity*: reduction in size and cost of computing capability
+- **Ubiquity**: reduction in size and cost of computing capability (omnipresence)
-	- Interconnection devices today are networked into large distributed systems.
-	- *Intelligence*: increase of the knowledge domain and inference capabilities to provide better user experiences.
+- **Ambient Intelligence**: increase of the knowledge domain and inference capabilities to provide better user experiences.
+- **Interconnection**: Computer systems are networked into large distributed systems (Internet) (Grid computing) (Peer-to-Peer computing)
+- **Intelligence:** more intelligent problem solving techniques as the complexity of the tasks we automate also increases
-	- *Delegation*: computers doing more for us without our intervention.
-(Giving control to computers)
+- **Delegation**: computers doing more for us without our intervention. (*Giving control* to computers)
-	- *Human-orientation in programming methodologies*: Implement concepts and metaphors to reflect the way we understand the world.
+- **Human-orientation in programming methodologies**: Implement concepts and metaphors to reflect the way we understand the world.
 - Programming progress
 	- ![[Introduction to Agents and MAS 2023-09-29 00.50.15.excalidraw]]
-- **Goal?** --> a intelligent computer system that can act on our behalf
+- **Goal?** --> a intelligent computer system that can *act on our behalf*
 	- *Independently*
 	- In a way that *represents our* best *interests*
-	- Interconnection and distribution to *cooperate*, *reach agreements* or *compete*
+	- Interconnection and distribution to *cooperate*, *reach agreements* or *compete* (compete with other systems)
+### Agent and Multi-agent systems
 - **Agent**
 	- *Computer system* able to *interact independently* in a *dynamic environment*.
+	- *Proactivity* from the *agent*
 	- Assumed to be *autonomous*, *synchronize* and *coordinate* their activities at run time.
 	- **Agent technologies**
-		- *Agent-level*: refer to the individuals
+		- *Agent-level*: refer to the individuals (reasoning and learning)
-		- *Interaction-level*: communication between agents
+		- *Interaction-level*: communication between agents (languages, protocols, allocation mechanisms)
 		- *Organization-level*: agent societies (structure, trust, norms, obligations, etc.)
-	- *Systems taking the initiative when necessary*
+	- Systems *taking the initiative* when necessary, *cooperating* to solve problems
 	- Agents *cooperating to solve a task*
 	- Take into account *social aspects*, these are important part of *intelligent activity in real-world*-settings.
 	- **Agents vs Objects**